 Principle of Operation

 The female pelvic structures have varying viscoelastic characteristics across physiological states, healthy and diseased conditions.
-The VTI provides a large body of measurements to evaluate individual variations in support defects as well as identify specific potential markers to measure tissue properties and muscle function in patients with POP, SUI, tissue atrophy and pelvic pain.
+The VTI provides a large body of measurements to evaluate individual variations in support defects as well as identify specific potential markers to measure soft tissue properties and muscle function in patients with POP, SUI and tissue atrophy.

 The VTI may be used for:

-- POP: to characterize and localize its development
+: to characterize its development in biomechanical terms

-: to monitor pelvic floor changes under a heavy, repetitive load )
+: to monitor pelvic floor changes under a heavy, repetitive load